Living with Hemiplegic Migraine

 What happens to your brain when you have a hemiplegic migraine?

-Research shows increased excitability and abnormal signaling cascades happen in the brain during an attack.
+Research shows increased excitability and abnormal signalling cascades happen in the brain during an attack.
 Many experts think the migraine originates deep in the brainstem, which disrupts nerve communication pathways to the spinal cord.
 That’s why people temporarily lose control of movement on one side.

 How long can hemiplegic migraine last?

 The paralysis, weakness, and pain vary, but hemiplegic migraine attacks typically last anywhere from several hours to a few days.
 Symptoms like confusion can come and go in waves over that time.
 The recovery phase tends to take longer, too, compared to a regular migraine attack.
-So expect to feel drained both physically and mentally for many days afterward.
+So expect to feel drained, both physically and mentally, for many days afterward.

 Scroll to Top